 You’ll get a text message or email letting you know that an OhmHour is coming up; if you can’t or don’t want to participate that day, you simply opt out on their website and go about business as usual.
 If you are able to participate, then it’s time to get to work.

 So I unplug every cable, extension cord, and surge protector.
 I take everything off the chargers, I take my daughter’s nightlight out of the wall, and I for sure turn off the AC, TV, and the clothes dryer.
-Recently, I started to turn off the power to my fridge- we do it by adjusting the temperature manually from inside the refrigerator- and we’ve started noticing a bigger payout as a result.
+Everything that I can shut down, gets shut down.

 How Do I Get More with OhmConnect?

 At first, your earnings will start small, which turns some people off to the program.
 In the beginning, we’d make something like 70 cents to a dollar by participating in each OhmHour.
 But since Mama loves a micro-hustle, those tiny amounts didn’t bother me at all, and they started rapidly accumulating.